singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Types of tables -
 	- Native tables:
 		- **Permanent tables** are those that are created in a dataset and linked to an external source.
 Dataset-level access controls can be applied to these tables.
 		- **Temporary tables** are created in a special dataset and will be available for approximately 24 hours.
-Temporary tables are useful for one-time operations,  such as loading data into a data warehouse.
+Temporary tables are useful for one-time operations or caching,  such as loading data into a data warehouse.
+It is not sharable.
-	- External tables (from external sources, also know as **federated** sources)
+	- External tables (from external sources, also know as **federated** sources).
+It is recommended when data doesn't change much often, or when tables are small.
 	- Views
 - Jobs are async tasks that work on the top of table
 - Used for load, query, extract or query data